Last updated Sept. 7, 2020

 Fatima did her duty as her grandfather Muhammad I commanded and married Faraj for political gain.
 History does not record anything about their marriage, whether it remained a political match or if they grew to care about each other.
 It also does not reveal anything of her perspective on the tragedies that embroiled her father, brothers, husband, and son.
 In writing about her, I have stayed as true to the sources as possible and to an understanding of human nature.
 Whatever the truth of her feelings, Fatima was a remarkable woman in a fascinating period of Spain’s history.
-She lived a cultured and refined life, in the manner of her father and her brothers.
-She was well-educated, like her father, and possessed an interest in study that extended to her role as tutor of her grandchildren.
+She lived a cultured and refined life in the manner of her father and her brothers.
+She was well-educated, like her father, and possessed an interest in studying that extended to her role as a tutor of her grandchildren.

 Fatima possessed no political power of her own, but the sources indicate she had some interest in the machinations of the court.
 She would have been familiar with its rituals, if not its administration also.
 She would have seen the men in her life issue edicts that would direct the course of more than Andalusia's history.
 She would have been familiar with all the cities in the map above, having made her home in Granada and Malaga.
-Several of her male relations, including uncles, brothers and sons, would have governed each of those cities during her lifetime.
+Several of her male relations, including uncles, brothers, and sons, would have governed each of those cities during her lifetime.

 Though born to privilege and power, Fatima would have learned all too easily that neither offered protection from tragedy and murder.
 She would have suffered the knowledge of her grandfather Muhammad I's fatal fall from his horse as a teenager.
 In her womanhood, the cruel poisoning of her father Muhammad II must have pained her deeply.
-She could not help but have been affected by the struggles between her brothers, the rulers Muhammad III and Nasr I. Her son Ismail I kept her husband Faraj under guard for the last seven years of his life and later, Ismail overthrew his uncle Nasr I and claimed the throne for himself.
+She could not help but have been affected by the struggles between her brothers, the rulers Muhammad III and Nasr I. Her son Ismail I kept her husband Faraj under guard for the last seven years of his life, and later, Ismail overthrew his uncle Nasr I and claimed the throne for himself.

 One can only assume how the turmoil between her husband Faraj and her brother Nasr in the later years must have torn her in two, as did her son Ismail’s cruel actions toward his own father and his maternal uncle, Nasr.
 Fatima must have been a woman capable of extraordinary love and forgiveness.
 After what should have been her greatest triumph as the mother of the monarch, Fatima personally witnessed another devastating blow as her son bled to death in her chamber from stab wounds inflicted by three of his cousins.
 When the kinsmen of Ismail I attacked him, his servants brought him to Fatima’s chamber, rather than his own.
 This gesture suggested, at least to me, the bond between Fatima and her son.
 She demonstrated further devotion to her family in the relationships with her grandchildren.
 She tutored them, especially the boys Muhammad and Yusuf.

-Her legacy of wisdom flourished with the ascension of her grandsons, the Sultans Muhammad IV and Yusuf I. Eight years later, Ismail's son Muhammad IV also died by violence, murdered with a lance when he was only eighteen.
-His brutal assassination occurred in 733 AH or AD 1333, in his eighth year as ruler of Granada (the date of death is given as August 25, AD 1333 or 13 Dhu al-Hijja 733 AH).
+Eight years after Ismail's death, his eldest son Muhammad IV also died by violence, murdered with a lance when he was only eighteen.
+His brutal assassination occurred in his eighth year as ruler of Granada, on August 25, AD 1333 or 13 Dhu al- 733 AH near the region of Algeciras.
+His body went to his grandfather Abu Said Faraj's city of Malaga for burial.
 Despite this tragic loss, Fatima remained the steadfast matriarch of her family.
 She must have placed all her hopes for the future on her grandson Yusuf.